Data-Nish/my-learning-journey/README.md

 Variables are used to store and retrieve data from the memory.
 We can store value in a variable by either ASSIGNING a value to a variables or GETTING the value as INPUT from user.
 A variable should start with a letter or an underscore and cannot start with numbers.

-= is an Assignment Operator e.g. a=b assigns a with thw value of b
+= is an Assignment Operator e.g. a=b assigns a with the value of b

 1. Assigning Values - Two ways of assigning values to a variable: